- History, Geography

 - All Classes

-I love coming into schools, opening a little window for the children on the history and archaeology of their locality and getting them inspired!
-I always encourage the children to make their own enquiries about their local area from the older generations, to collect stories from their own communities, which always helps in their developing a sense of appreciation and pride of their own place.
+I encourage the children to make their own enquiries about their local area from the older generations, to collect stories from their own communities, which always helps in their developing a sense of appreciation and pride of their own place.

 My workshops are tailored to suit the school I’m visiting, depending on the size of the school, number of classrooms, particular interests of the teachers and pupils.

-In general, a one day workshop consists of an introduction, where I find out what the children know about archaeology, then I give the children some information on what an archaeologist works at. how we gather our information etc.
+In general the day consists of an introduction, where I ascertain what the children know about archaeology, then I elaborate the discussion to what an archaeologist works at, how we gather our evidence, why some things survive, using a PowerPoint with lots of images of how this is done and why it happens .

-As the heritage in schools scheme is very much geared towards outdoor learning it is really great to spend the morning in the classroom and the afternoon on a field trip or even better have two visits with a workshop followed by a field trip as there is nothing like taking children out into the countryside to see feel and smell these places to create memories that will stay with them through their lives.
+As the heritage in schools scheme is very much geared towards outdoor learning it is really great to follow up a workshop with a field trip as there is nothing like taking children out into the countryside to see feel and smell these places!
+This can be done with a morning workshop and an afternoon field trip.

 "Informative, interactive memorable visit.
 Pupils were made aware of little nuggets of information about their main street, areas that they pass everyday."